 Almost twice as large as Stratasys is Rock Hill, South Carolina-based 3D Systems Corporation (DDD).
 This company has been on a tear, up by more than 100% on the stock market since this time last year.

 The Street expects 3D Systems to grow its sales by 45% this year and another 30% next year.
-Earnings aren’t forecast to grow as quickly as sales for … Read More
+Earnings aren’t forecast to grow as quickly as sales for the same … Read More

 We won’t really get into the heart of the fourth-quarter 2013 earnings season until late January into early February.
 Smaller companies typically take longer to report, as they don’t have the large accounting departments that blue chips have.